-Summer is the time of the year when L.A. kids head to their favorite spots to cool off and spend the day splashing about.
-Beaches, splash pads, pools – we love them!
+Beaches, splash pads, pools—we love them, and LA has the best!
 But sometimes you want a break from the chlorinated water of pools and pads or the salt rash from the ocean.
-We went back to nature to round up a few wet and wild spots to add to your summer swimming roster.
+We went back to nature to round up a few wet and wild spots to add to your summer splashing roster.

 Swim in a Lava Lake

 Pack a lunch, swimsuits and sunscreen and head out for a leisurely stroll down an oak-lined lane to the Rock Pool at Malibu Creek State Park.
 The 3.5 mile round trip hike is perfect for children as the path is flat, wide and well-maintained.
 The shaded path winds a short distance until you reach the sparkling rock pool, which is just past the visitor center.
 Lined with volcanic rock, you may recognize the setting from the Planet of the Apes.
 Be warned: the water is cold so make sure it’s a hot day.
 If you don’t want to swim, it’s a great spot for a picnic, skipping rocks and marveling over the bravery of the cliff jumpers and rock climbers.
-1925 Las Virgenes Road, Agoura, Ca 91376. $12 parking.
+Tips: you can also camp here, and Saturdays all summer you can stay for the 7 p.m. campfire program.
+1925 Las Virgenes Road, Agoura. $12 parking.

 Stomp through the Streams